Geely Emgrand S

-The Geely Emgrand S and the original Geely Emgrand GS is a compact crossover, produced by the Chinese auto brand Geely, under the Emgrand brand.
+The Geely Emgrand S and the original Geely Emgrand GS is a compact crossover SUV, produced by the Chinese auto brand Geely Auto, under the Emgrand brand.

 The original design of the Emgrand GS production car launched in 2016 was previewed by the Emgrand Crossover Concept unveiled at the 2014 Beijing Auto Show.
 The whole Emgrand series was originally planned as a premium brand of Geely and was launched in 2009 before being repositioned as a product series with the logo being adapted as the new logo of the entire Geely brand.

-First generation (Emgrand GS)
+First generation (Emgrand GS; 2016)

 Originally launched as the Geely Emgrand GS, the compact crossover is developed from the same platform of the Geely Emgrand GL midsize sedan.
 Price of the Emgrand GS ranges from 77,800 yuan to 108,800 yuan.
 Engines are a 1.3-litre turbo producing 130 hp and 185 Nm of torque, and a 1.8-litre producing 133 hp and 170 Nm of torque.